arctir/devgraph-integrations/EXTENSIONS.md

 # Extension Points

-This document describes the extension points available in devgraph-integrations for internal deployments.
+This document describes the extension points available in devgraph-integrations for custom deployments.

 ## Configuration Sources

 The configuration system uses stevedore to allow pluggable configuration sources.
-The default implementation loads configuration from YAML files, but internal deployments can add additional sources like APIs or databases.
+The default implementation loads configuration from YAML files, but custom deployments can add additional sources like APIs or databases.

 ### Creating a Custom Config Source